lnshewmo/Credit_Risk_Analysis/README.md

 ### Selected Machine Learning Models

-Six models were selected which employ different strategies to predicting imbalanced data.
+Six models were selected which employ different strategies to predict imbalanced data.

 ---

 **Strategies to balance the classes by increasing the size of the minority class (resampling) to match the majority class:**

-- (Naive Random) Oversampling: instances from the minority class are randomly resampled
+1. (Naive Random) Oversampling: instances from the minority class are randomly resampled

-- Synthetic Minority Oversampling Technique (SMOTE): new instances are interpolated from the minority class
+2. Synthetic Minority Oversampling Technique (SMOTE): new instances are interpolated from the minority class

 **Strategy to reduce the size of the majority class to match the minority class:**

-- Cluster Centroid Undersampling: synthetic data points which represent clusters in the the majority class are generated
+3. Cluster Centroid Undersampling: synthetic data points which represent clusters in the the majority class are generated

 **Combination strategies:**

-- SMOTE and Edited Nearest Neighbors (SMOTEENN): begins by oversampling the minority class with SMOTE, then undersamples by dropping datapoints where the 2 nearest neighboring points belong to 2 different classes.
+4. SMOTE and Edited Nearest Neighbors (SMOTEENN): begins by oversampling the minority class with SMOTE, then undersamples by dropping datapoints where the 2 nearest neighboring points belong to 2 different classes.

 **Ensemble strategies:**

-- Balanced Random Forest Classifier: A collection of decision trees (random forest classifiers) are trained concurrently in which each tree is provided a balanced bootstrap sample
+5. Balanced Random Forest Classifier: A collection of decision trees (random forest classifiers) are trained concurrently in which each tree is provided a balanced bootstrap sample

-- Adaptive Boosting (AdaBoost): A sequence of weak models are trained consecutively, where each model learns from the errors of the previous model
+6. Adaptive Boosting (AdaBoost): A sequence of weak models are trained consecutively, where each model learns from the errors of the previous model

 ## Results: